arangodb/docs/3.5/backup-restore.md

 ---
 layout: default
-description: Backup and restore can be done via the toolsarangodump andarangorestore
+description: Dump and restore can be done via the toolsarangodump andarangorestore
 ---
-Backup and Restore
+Dump and Restore
 ==================

-Backup and restore can be done via the tools [_arangodump_](programs-arangodump.html) and [_arangorestore_](programs-arangorestore.html).
+Dump and restore can be done via the tools [_arangodump_](programs-arangodump.html) and [_arangorestore_](programs-arangorestore.html).